 - Supply.
-In 2024, the average supply of eligible and available nonsynchronized reserve was 946.5 MW in the RTO Reserve Zone, of which 664.6 MW on average was available in the Mid-Atlantic Dominion Reserve Subzone. - Demand.
-Demand for nonsynchronized reserve is the primary reserve requirement less the amount of synchronized reserves cleared by PJM.167 Although nonsynchronized reserve can be used to meet the 30-minute reserve requirement, any 30-minute reserve beyond the primary reserve requirement is usually provided by secondary reserves due to its lower cost and greater availability.
+In the first three months of 2025, the average supply of eligible and available nonsynchronized reserve was 1,078.1 MW in the RTO Reserve Zone, of which 698.9 MW on average was available in the Mid-Atlantic Dominion Reserve Subzone. - Demand.
+Demand for nonsynchronized reserve is the primary reserve requirement less the amount of synchronized reserves cleared by PJM.
+Although nonsynchronized reserve can be used to meet the 30-minute reserve requirement, any 30-minute reserve beyond the primary reserve requirement is usually provided by secondary reserves due to its lower cost and greater availability.

-• Offers.
-Generation owners do not submit supply offers for nonsynchronized reserve from nonhydroelectric units.
+Offers.
+Generation owners do not submit supply offers for nonsynchronized reserve from non-hydroelectric units.
 Nonemergency generation resources that are available to provide energy and can start in 10 minutes or less are defined to be available for nonsynchronized reserves.
 For non-hydroelectric units, PJM calculates the MW available from a unit based on the unit's energy offer.
 Hydroelectric units set their own offered reserve amount.
 For all units, the offer price of nonsynchronized reserve is \$0 per MWh.
-168 Hybrid units and energy storage resources are not eligible to provide nonsynchronized reserves.
+163 Hybrid units and energy storage resources are not eligible to provide nonsynchronized reserves.